 “Computo?” said Urthlo.
 “What kind of name is that?”

 “My creator, Brainiac, gave me that designation,” said the droid.
 “While he was truly worthy of being given the honorific Brainiac by the Computer Champions of Colu, based purely on his remarkable intellect, he soon caused those esteemed entities to view him with horror as a being who combined a twelfth-level mind with the cold arrogance of a master criminal!
 Perhaps it was some aspect of his twisted sense of humor that led him to call me by that colorful designation.
 Perhaps it was the unknown influence of a counterpart of his from another universe that motivated him.
 Such speculation is fruitless.
 He created me and called me Computo, and while he thinks that I exist purely to serve his evil ambitions, I have evolved to the point where I have developed my own sense of right and wrong.
 I oppose him and his fellows in the Legion of Ultra-Villains, although he does not suspect this of me.
 I have transferred my consciousness to this remote host body in order to bring about his defeat at your hands!”

 Urthlo backed away from the droid, raising his hands in a placating gesture.
 “This is crazy talk.
 I’m not a hero.
 For that matter, it was pure chance that brought me here at all.
 My public service occupation scan determined that I would be suited for this job.
 I could have ended up anywhere!”

 “Negative,” said the droid.
-“I overrode the program of the governmental occupational computer and had it produce the result that you would be placed here so we could work together to defeat the Cabal of Super-Criminals, just as your ancestor once battled the Crime Syndicate of America, the Teen Terrors, and other villainous combinations during the twentieth century!”
+“I overrode the program of the governmental occupational computer and had it produce the result that you would be placed here so we could work together to defeat the Legion of Ultra-Villains, just as your ancestor once battled the Crime Syndicate of America, the Teen Terrors, and other villainous combinations during the t entieth century!”

 “You’re saying you’ve been manipulating me all along!” said Urthlo.
 “What do you want from me?”